yulrizka/yulrizka.github.com/source/en/_posts/2013-02-26-homeward-light-indicator-with-raspberrypi-and-commonsense.markdown

 but anywhere.
 The easiest way that I could think of is running a web server inside the raspberry-pi.
 The debian repository is quite awesome.
 So I could install a ruby/python and it only took a single command.

 So I did create a [project][pi-sinatra-github]  with ruby/sinatra to control this light.
 Its really small (30 lines of code, 80 lines html + js) and with this project I can control up to 3 light, one of those eventually control the light.
 In case you are interested, I put the source on [github][pi-sinatra-github].
+This project uses [pi-piper][pi-piper] a ruby library that wrap [wiringPi][wiringPi], which is library that is used to control the GPIO pin.

 <div class="row">
 <div class="span8 offset1">